oleksandr-andrushchenko/FeedbacksTelegramBot/README.md

 * add overal term rating to feedback
 * improve all types of searching
 * fix bug with empty keyboard when error occurs in message handlers
-* re-factor search term parsers (remove supports method)
-* remove create feedback preposition on search convers
 * ask user to leave a phone number or email for future notifications (is anybody gonna search him)
-* hide lookup search and transfer all types of searches to general search command +update translations for search command
-* improve calrity search: if 2 words - propose variants (in keyboard), then search; if 3 words - direct search -> if non 200 ->
 * add context to search parsers and improve parsing
 * add results couns field to feeedbacK-search
 * add icons for search result lists